Macromedia: Dreamweaver

+Flash

-Macromedia acquired FutureWave Software, makers of FutureSplash Animator, in November 1996.
+Macromedia acquired FutureWave Software, makers of FutureSplash Animator, in January 1997.
 FutureSplash Animator was an animation tool originally developed for pen-based computing devices.
 Because of the small size of the FutureSplash Viewer application, it was particularly suited for download over the Internet, where most users, at the time, had low-bandwidth connections.
+Macromedia renamed Splash to Macromedia Flash and distributed the Flash Player as a free browser plugin in order to quickly gain market share.

+By April 1998, the company released the technical specifications for its Flash format so other programs could view and edit its files.
+Burgess took over as CEO in July 1998, after founder Bud Colligan stepped down.
+By December, Macromedia was stable again.

+Hoping to remain a major player in the increasingly interactive web, Flash Player 6.0 shipped in March 2002 and featured enhanced audio, video, and user interface capabilities.
+Macromedia also released a bundle of its internet applications in June.

-Macromedia renamed Splash to Macromedia Flash, and following the lead of Netscape, distributed the Flash Player as a free browser plugin in order to quickly gain market share.
-As of 2005, more computers worldwide had the Flash Player installed than any other Web media format, including Java, QuickTime, RealNetworks, and Windows Media Player.
+By 2005, more computers worldwide had the Flash Player installed than any other Web media format, including Java, QuickTime, RealNetworks, and Windows Media Player.

 As Flash matured, Macromedia's focus shifted from marketing it as a graphics and media tool to promoting it as a Web application platform, adding scripting and data access capabilities to the player while attempting to retain its small footprint.

-In December 1999, Macromedia acquired traffic analysis software company Andromedia Corporation.
+Other acquisitions

+In July 1999, Macromedia acquired Elemental Software, gaining control of Drumbeat 2000 and eStore Builder.
+The company also bought web site monitoring and personalization software developer Andromedia for $245 million that December to expand into e-commerce.
+It further inked alliances with web consulting and marketing services firm USWeb/CKS and e-commerce platform developer Broadvision.

 Web development company Allaire was acquired in 2001 and Macromedia added several popular servers and Web developments tools to its portfolio, including ColdFusion, a web application server based on the CFML language, JRun, a Java EE application server, and HomeSite, an HTML code editor that was also bundled with Dreamweaver.
+By 2002, Macromedia had produced more than 20 products and had 30 offices in 13 countries.

 In 2003, Macromedia acquired the web conferencing company Presedia and continued to develop and enhance their Flash-based online collaboration and presentation product offering under the brand Breeze.
 Later that year, Macromedia also acquired help authoring software company eHelp Corporation, whose products included RoboHelp and RoboDemo (now Adobe Captivate).